-The rail geeks will be in heaven at Tokyo's Curry Station Niagara (in Meguro district) — it's run by one of their own.
+Where to eat: The rail geeks will be in heaven at Tokyo's Curry Station Niagara (in Meguro district) — it's run by one of their own.
 Surrounded by train-related goods, you can enjoy a bowl of warming curry rice, delivered by model train, naturally.

 Where to drink: Hair of the Dogs (in Shinjuku) is a tiny six-seater bar in Golden Gai with a punk-rock theme — look for the Sex Pistols poster on the door.
 There's a catalogue of classic punk albums you can request and you're sure to meet someone with similar tastes.